-They have a multitude of uses: providing shade over tables, loungers or even paddling pools for the little ones.
+They have a multitude of uses: providing shade over picnic tables, sun loungers or even paddling pools for the little ones.

 So, if you’re looking for an effective garden parasol which works well when up, but can also be easily stored, you should get yourself a cantilever parasol.

 The following tips will help you make an informed purchase.